nmalthouse/mcbot/readme.md

 - Multiple bots
 - Lua scripting

-A picture of the debug renderer and astar pathfinding nodes.
+A picture of the debug renderer.

 ![astar pathfinding](img/astar.jpg)